HanaShamatah/Movie-Trailer-Website/README.md

 - The website will open with your favourite movies list.

 **Note:** The codes are organized according to [PEP8 Style Guide](https://www.python.org/dev/peps/pep-0008/#tabs-or-spaces)
+# License
+The content of this repository is licensed under a MIT